jdferreira/auto-crud/notes.md

 - [x] Test APIs on the generated test classes

+- [x] When asserting fields, if the model has a unique constraint on a boolean column, the method `beginAssertFields` must explicitly use the boolean value `false` associated with that column since the model created to check for uniqueness will already have the value `true`.
+  - Solved by disallowing uniqueness on boolean columns

 # Tasks to complete:

 - [ ] Requests with time columns containing the value '25:00:00' are somehow being accepted.
 Why?